 You will never see one of the numbers in decimal notation bigger than 255 or smaller than 0.
 That's because each part of the IP consists of 8 bits (Octet).
 The highest number you can get from 8 bits is 255.

-Public IP addresses and ranges are hierarchically distributed with the highest authority being IANA.
+Public IP addresses and ranges are hierarchically distributed with the authority being IANA.

-IP addresses belong to the network and the network assigns (DHCP or a manual process) them to individual computers.
+IP addresses belong to the network and the network assigns them, via DHCP or a manual process, to individual computers.

 Datagrams are the units used in IP network communications.
 Two main components of a datagram are the header and the payload.